-- This list of companies is not exhaustive. - The Energy business also includes certain utilities operations under SCI. - Figures reflect shareholdings as at 30 April 2021. - Shareholding figures for entities listed under Sembcorp Utilities, Sembcorp Environment and Sembcorp Development reflect stakes held by the above companies in these entities." - 14.
+- This list of companies is not exhaustive. - The Energy business also includes certain utilities operations under SCI. - Figures reflect shareholdings as at 31 December 2021. - Shareholding figures for entities listed under Sembcorp Utilities, Sembcorp Environment and Sembcorp Development reflect stakes held by the above companies in these entities." - 16.
 The section entitled "Sembcorp Industries Ltd Key Businesses Energy" appearing on pages 116 to 117 of the Information Memorandum shall be deleted in its entirety and substituted therefor with the following:

-"(a) Energy
+"(a) Sembcorp Utilities

-Sembcorp Utilities is a leading energy player with a balanced portfolio of over 12,800 MW of power, of which more than 3,300 MW is renewable energy capacity comprising wind, solar and energy storage.
+Sembcorp Utilities is a leading energy player with a balanced portfolio of over 15 GW of power, of which more than 5.7 GW is renewable energy capacity comprising wind, solar and energy storage.
 It also manages over 8.2 million cubic metres of water and wastewater treatment capacity per day.
 Sembcorp Utilities pioneered the provision of one-stop centralised utilities on Jurong Island, Singapore's energy and chemicals hub providing energy, water and on-site logistics to multinational petrochemical and chemical companies.
 It is a key player in Singapore's gas value chain, offering gas sourcing, importation and trading solutions.
 It is Singapore's first commercial importer and retailer of natural gas and the first to import liquefied natural gas ("LNG") cargo under Singapore's Spot Import Policy.

 From its roots on Jurong Island, Sembcorp Utilities has grown to be an established energy player in the Asian region, building a strong track record with proven capabilities in executing and operating large-scale power projects.
-It has also leveraged on its expertise to deliver solutions that support energy transition.
-Today, Sembcorp Utilities is one of Singapore's largest home-grown renewable energy players, operating an international portfolio of wind, solar and energy storage assets.
-It is a leading renewable energy player in Singapore with 371 MW-peak of solar capacity in operation and under development.
-It is a leading wind power developer in India, operating a portfolio of high-quality wind and solar power assets of over 1,700 MW and developing another 400 MW.
+It has also leveraged on its expertise to deliver solutions that support energy transition, operating an international portfolio of wind, solar and energy storage assets.
+It is a leading renewable energy player in Singapore with 384 MW-peak of solar capacity in operation and under development.
+It is a leading wind power developer in India, operating a portfolio of high-quality wind and solar power assets of over 1,700 MW and developing another 610 MW.
 In the UK, it is currently operating one of the largest energy storage portfolios.
-It has 60 megawatt-hour ("MWh") battery storage systems in operation and another 60MWh under development.
+It has 70 megawatt-hour ("MWh") battery storage systems in operation and another 350 MWh under development, bringing its total energy storage portfolio to 424 MWh as at February 2022.